ligolang/ligo/tools/lsp/README.md

 ## What

-A language server for all four dialects of LIGO.
+A language server for all three dialects of LIGO.

 ## Design choices